fragoi/swarm-mesos/README.md

 # swarm-mesos

-Configuration for the Swarm service on Mesos
+Configuration for the Swarm service on Mesos.

 ## Prerequisites